Susan Walsh (missing person)

-Susan Walsh (February 18, 1960 – disappeared July 16, 1996) was an American writer and freelance journalist who disappeared outside her home in Nutley, New Jersey, on July 16, 1996.
-Her disappearance was widely publicized into the late 1990s, especially after several newspapers and media outlets published articles implying that her disappearance was potentially linked to the Russian mafia or New York City's underground vampire community, both subjects that she had investigated while writing for The Village Voice.
+Susan Walsh (née Merchant; February 18, 1960 – disappeared July 16, 1996) is an American writer and freelance journalist who disappeared outside her home in Nutley, New Jersey, on July 16, 1996.

+Her disappearance was widely publicized into the late 1990s, especially after several newspapers and media outlets published articles implying that it was potentially linked to the Russian mafia or New York City's underground vampire community, both subjects that she had investigated while writing for The Village Voice.

 Walsh's case has been profiled on multiple television programs, including Unsolved Mysteries in 1997 and Disappeared in 2012.
 She was the subject of a 1998 book titled Piercing the Darkness: Undercover with Vampires in America Today by Katherine Ramsland.

 Early life

-Susan Walsh was born Susan Young on February 18, 1960.
+Susan Walsh was born Susan Merchant on February 18, 1960 to Floyd Shelby and Martha Ellen Merchant.
+She grew up in Totowa and Wayne, New Jersey.
 She aspired to be a poet from a young age.

-Walsh attended William Paterson University where she studied English and writing; while there, she was employed as a journalist for the university newspaper.
+Walsh graduated from Passaic Valley Regional High School in 1978, after which she attended William Paterson University, where she studied English and writing; while there, she was employed as a journalist for the university newspaper.
 Walsh worked intermittently as an erotic dancer and stripper to help pay her tuition.
-Notwithstanding her struggles with substance abuse and alcoholism, she graduated from college with a bachelor's degree in 1988 and then worked as a writer for engineering and business publications.
+She struggled with substance abuse and alcoholism, and graduated from college with a bachelor's degree in 1984 and then worked as a writer for engineering and business publications.
 She was later employed as a writer for Screw magazine.

 In 1984, she married Mark Walsh, a brother of musician Joe Walsh.
 The couple had one son, David, born in 1985.

+Walsh suffered from bipolar disorder, and at the time of her disappearance had been taking medication to treat it for over a year.

 Disappearance

-On July 16, 1996, Walsh left her apartment complex in Nutley, New Jersey, which she shared with her son; her estranged husband, Mark, lived below them.
-Walsh had left to run errands and make a telephone call at a payphone across the street, leaving her son for the time being in the care of his father.
-It was the last time that Walsh was seen.
+On July 16, 1996, Susan Walsh left her apartment complex in Nutley, New Jersey, which she shared with her son.
+Her estranged husband, Mark Walsh, lived below them.
+Susan had left to run errands and make a telephone call at a payphone across the street, leaving her son with Mark.
+It was the last time that she was seen.
 At the time of her disappearance, she had been enrolled in a Master's program in English at New York University, which she had halfway completed, while supporting herself and her son by working as a freelance journalist and in various jobs as a stripper.
 At the time of her disappearance, her friends had become worried that she had relapsed into her drug addiction, after having maintained 11 years of sobriety.